Markus Kolke: Career

 Born in Erlenbach am Main, Bavaria, Kolke played youth football at TSV Großheubach and Viktoria Aschaffenburg.
 In 2009, he moved to the second team of Eintracht Frankfurt.
 There, he was mainly a backup.
 After a year in Frankfurt, he went to fifth-tier Oberliga Baden-Württemberg club Waldhof Mannheim.
 He immediately became the starting goalkeeper and played all matches for the club during the 2010–11 season, where the club won the championship and promoted to the Regionalliga.

 In the summer of 2011, Kolke moved to SV Wehen Wiesbaden.
-There, he won the starting job over Michael Gurski in October 2013 and featured as the team's regular goalkeeper since.
+He won the starting job over Michael Gurski in October 2013 and has featured as the team's regular goalkeeper since.
 He became notorious for saving penalties while at Wehen, saving six out of seven penalties during the 2016–17 season.
 Through promotion play-offs, Kolke, who was also team captain at times, was able to help the club reach promotion to the 2.
 Bundesliga.
 In his eight-year tenure with Wehen Wiesbaden, he made 232 appearances as the main goalkeeper, 210 of them in league games.

 Nevertheless, he joined Hansa Rostock for the 2019–20 3.
 Liga season, where he signed a two-year contract as the successor to the outgoing goalkeeper Ioannis Gelios.
 Kolke immediately established himself as the starting goalkeeper under Hansa manager Jens Härtel, making all 38 league appearances for Rostock.
 He kept a clean sheet and also played in the DFB Pokal against 2.
 Bundesliga outfit VfB Stuttgart (1–0).
 Kolke became the new record-holding goalkeeper in 3.
 Liga appearances in a 1–1 draw at Mannheim with 220 appearances, taking over the top spot from previous record holder Robert Wulnikowski.
 At the end of the season, Hansa finished sixth in the league table and won the Mecklenburg-Vorpommern Cup.
 In the final, Torgelower FC Greif was defeated 3–0.
 Ahead of the 2020–21 season, Kolke was appointed team captain.
 As in the previous season, the team faced VfB Stuttgart, now a Bundesliga side, in the DFB Pokal, and again lost the matchup (1–0).

+On 7 June 2024, Kolke signed with Werder Bremen as a third goalkeeper.